 If you’re looking for an easy offshore bank account to open, you probably know that opening an international bank account can be a frustrating experience.
 Increasingly strict Know Your Customer (KYC) and Anti-Money Laundering (AML) regulations have led many banks to shut their doors on entire countries and industries.
-It’s a fact: easy bank account opening is a thing of the past.
+It’s a fact: easy bank account opening is quickly becoming a thing of the past.
 However, with the right information and guidance, non-residents can open and unlock the advantages of offshore accounts.

 But the question is, is that a good thing or a bad thing?